Dubai Municipality set to announce environmental commitments and new projects at COP28 | www.lokmattimes.com

 Dubai Municipality set to announce environmental commitments and new projects at COP28

-Abu Dhabi [UAE], November 27 (ANI/WAM): Dubai Municipality, a COP28 Strategic Pathway Partner, is set to launch a series ...
+Dubai [UAE], November 27 (ANI/WAM): Dubai Municipality, a COP28 Strategic Pathway Partner, is set to launch a series of ...

 During COP28, Dubai and the UAE will present their pioneering model for planning, designing and building sustainable communities to a global audience.

 Dubai Municipality will make several important announcements on its stand in the Green Zone, which is set to be one of the most cutting-edge and sustainable booths at COP28.
-These announcements include a series of strategic climate and environmental initiatives relating to decarbonization, energy transition, greening urban areas, preserving biodiversity and nature, expanding nature reserves, sustainable waste management, and achieving net zero operations.
+These announcements include a series of strategic climate and environmental initiatives relating to: decarbonisation; energy transition; greening urban areas; preserving biodiversity and nature; expanding nature reserves; sustainable waste management; and achieving net zero operations.

 At the largest global climate event, Dubai Municipality will showcase some of the most promising practical solutions to climate change and announce a series of strategic, long-term environmental commitments that it will adopt.
 These commitments are designed to promote a sustainable urban society and are based on the Dubai Municipality impact pillars, which demonstrate its determination to make Dubai more sustainable, more beautiful, more liveable and more pioneering.